 Venustiano Carranza Mexico City, Mexico Travel Guide

 Mexican cuisine is an UNESCO Intangible Cultural Heritage, a testament to its depth and complexity.
-Mexico City is itself a culinary melting pot, drawing flavors and dishes from all regions of Mexico, creating a diverse and dynamic food scene.
+Mexico City itself is a culinary melting pot, drawing flavors and dishes from all regions of Mexico, creating a diverse and dynamic food scene.

 Venustiano Carranza, with its focus on local markets and eateries, exemplifies this blend, yielding a genuine taste of the city's food culture.

 Breakfast (desayuno) 7-10 AM.
 Lunch (comida) 2-4 PM (main meal).
 Dinner (cena) 8-10 PM or later (lighter).
-Many eateries offer "comida corrida," a set lunch menu of excellent value.
+Many restaurants present "comida corrida," a set lunch menu of excellent value.

 Three main meals, with late lunch the most substantial.
 Snacks (antojitos) bridge gaps between meals.